Is my product, package or material eligible for BPI Certification?

 Generally speaking, BPI evaluates how the product or packaging is used, the likelihood that it will be discarded alongside other organics, and/or the probability that it will be used to facilitate the diversion of organics.
 We did a blog post on this in 2019 that provides some insight into our thinking.

-Why do you require that the BPI logo is represented on the product itself in addition to the packaging?
+Why do you require that the BPI Certification Mark is represented on the product itself in addition to the packaging?

 What if the item I am interested in certifying is new and hasn’t had the chance to gain acceptance in a “majority of commercial compost facilities”?